 Overall, Snapfish sent the best images.
 Its prints all had good exposure, contrast, and detail.
 The saturation was nice, too.
 Mpix, which also handled exposure and brightness very well, was a close second.
 Despite being the slowest service and offering the fewest features, PhotoCheap’s prints were good overall but slightly low on contrast and saturation.

-has seen in past reviews of photo services (“Turn Pixels into Prints,” June 2002, and “Hot Shots,” October 2003), there was a slight difference in quality between prints ordered from iPhoto and prints ordered directly from the Kodak site, despite ostensibly coming from the same place.
+As Macworld has seen in past reviews of photo services (“Turn Pixels into Prints,” June 2002, and “Hot Shots,” October 2003), there was a slight difference in quality between prints ordered from iPhoto and prints ordered directly from the Kodak site, despite ostensibly coming from the same place.
 Kodak’s print was slightly better than iPhoto’s, but the differences were subtle, and both delivered good results overall—though not as strong as results from Snapfish or Mpix.

 The worst of the bunch was Webshots.
 Its photos were consistently dark, low on contrast, and just plain dingy.
 Although not as bad as Webshots, both PhotoWorks and Wal-Mart also yielded images that were a little too dark.